Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Behind the Estimates: Detecting Misspecification in Panel Models

 In the same way that long periods of time introduce price variations to the time-invariant individual effects, it is also reasonable to assume time variation in the coefficients.
 And just as there is individual heterogeneity across units, it is also possible to have heterogeneity in the slopes.
 The literature on these topics is too large to cover here, so we briefly present some heterogeneity tests, especially for the IFE model, which is the oldest and most developed of the three.
 Many of the estimators presented in Section \ref{sec:estim} can be adapted for this case.

 Cross-section slope heterogeneity implies $\beta_{i}\neq \beta_{j}$ for units $i$ and $j$.
 If the time dimension is sufficiently large, the $\beta_i$ can be individually estimated.
-Tests for slope heterogeneity test the null hypothesis \(\beta_i=\beta\) against the alternative that the cross-sectional specific coefficients are randomly distributed around a common mean.\footnote{\cite{bonhommedenis2025} give a comprehensive overview over the topic. \cite{Fernández-ValLee2013} discuss estimation of the mean and variance of $\beta_i$ in a model without interactive effects.} The literature on such tests is scarce. \cite{PesaranYamagata2008} propose a test against the alternative that the slope coefficient for at least one unit is different from the pooled estimate.
-The test takes the difference between the individual slopes and the pooled estimate into account and requires large $N$ and large $T$. \cite{Blomquist2013} extend the test to allow for heterosekdasticity and autocorrelation. \cite{BersvendsenDitzen2021} provide Monte Carlo evidence that the tests can also be applied to an IFE setting.
+Tests for slope heterogeneity test the null hypothesis \(\beta_i=\beta\) against the alternative that \(\beta_i\neq\beta_j\) for some $i\neq j$.\footnote{\cite{bonhommedenis2025} give a comprehensive overview over the topic. \cite{Fernández-ValLee2013} discuss estimation of the mean and variance of $\beta_i$ in a model without interactive effects.} The literature on such tests is scarce.
+In the presence of IFE, \cite{SuChen2013} develop a residual-based LM test in which the restricted, homogeneous-coefficient model, is estimated with the ILS estimator.
+Another contribution is that by \cite{PesaranYamagata2008}, but for the TWFE model.
+The test takes the difference between the individual slopes and the pooled estimate into account and requires large $N$ and large $T$. \cite{Blomquist2013} extend the latter test to allow for heterosekdasticity and autocorrelation. \cite{BersvendsenDitzen2021} provide Monte Carlo evidence that it can also be applied to an IFE setting.
+Several of the methods presented above can be adapted to estimate heterogeneous coefficients, such as CCE and TSIV.
+GFE can be employed when coefficients vary across groups, in the presence of GFE.
+An alternative methodology is developed in \cite{SuShiPhillips2016}, based on a classifier Lasso which shrinks individual coefficients to the group-specific coefficients, but in the case of FE.

 The time series equivalent for heterogeneous slopes in space, is parameter instability.
 While there are many types of parameter instability, the most popular in economics is that of abrupt structural breaks.
 A structural break implies that the causal relationship between the explanatory variable(s) and the dependent variable changes at discrete points in time.
 Ignoring structural breaks can lead to model misspecification and biased estimation.
 Structural changes or ``breaks'' are widespread in macroeconomic and financial time series \citep{StockWatson1996}.
 These could occur as the outcome of technological or legislative changes, policy changes, macroeconomic shocks, or natural disasters and wars, and can be observed, subtle and detected later or entirely unobserved.\footnote{Structural changes can also be related to the Difference in Differences literature, see for example \cite{ROTH20232218}.}